 Students are given four years to complete the course of study, from admissions through candidacy.
 Candidates are given an additional two years to complete dissertation research from candidacy to graduation.
 Doctoral work must be completed within six years.
 Students are not penalized for reaching an earlier graduation timeframe provided the time represents a minimum of three years of post-baccalaureate studies.
-Early completion does not alter the financial contract as related to the original agreement.
-Research tuition fees continue until degree validation.
+Early completion does not alter financial obligations for the cost of the program.
+Research tuition fees continue until degree validation